 As a Fulbright Fellow in Germany, Dr. Wolf conducted research on dyslexia in German-speaking children.
 In addition to research into reading, neuroscience and global literacy, her current work in collaboration with Dr. Pat Bowers concerns a new conceptualization of developmental dyslexia, the Double-Deficit Hypothesis.
 This research was the subject of a recent special issue of the Journal of Learning Disabilities.
 Along with colleagues Dr. Robin Morris and Dr. Maureen Lovett, Professor Wolf was awarded a NICHD Shannon Award for Innovative Research and several multiyear NICHD grants to investigate new approaches to reading intervention.
 Dr. Wolf is the author of the RAVE-O Intervention Program, an evidence-based fluency comprehension program for struggling readers that has proven successful in two major federal studies.
 She received the Norman Geschwind Lecture Award from the International Dyslexia Association for neuroscience research in dyslexia.

-Sponsored by the Office of Academic Affairs, the College of Letters, Arts and Social Sciences, the Department of English and Theatre, and the Department of Psychology.
+Sponsored by the Office of Academic Affairs, the College of Letters, Arts and Social Sciences, the Department of English and Theatre, the Department of Psychology and the Honors Program.

 Published on March 01, 2018